rails ai-agents architecture

 Agents are not the right tool when the task has a predictable structure.
 If you can write down the steps in advance, use a workflow instead: cheaper, faster, and easier to test and debug.
 Reach for an agent only when the steps vary based on the model's intermediate findings.

 Be cautious about agents with write access.
 Every write action an agent can take is an action it can take incorrectly at scale.
-Audit agents thoroughly before granting write permissions, and prefer requiring explicit human confirmation for anything irreversible - sending emails, issuing refunds, modifying records in bulk.
+Audit agents thoroughly before granting write permissions, and prefer requiring explicit human confirmation for anything irreversible.

 An agent is a thin, model-driven layer over the domain logic, authorization, and infrastructure you already have.
-The teams that ship are the ones who kept it simple, got the tool descriptions right, and reused what was already there.
-Prompt cleverness is rarely what makes the difference.
-Rails, as it happens, is very good at the boring foundations.
+What ships is rarely prompt cleverness; it is keeping the loop simple, getting the tool descriptions right, and reusing what Rails already gives you.

 Further Reading